HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 The enemy recognizes their military limitations, so their strategy involves sowing division from within—a path to conquest.

+**It is imperative, therefore, to remain alert and well-informed, fortified with veracity and knowledge.**

 </p>

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">